teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The value of the __FirstMember__ column of the first production MUST be equal to one.
 * If a production and all productions after it does not have any members, its __FirstMember__ column MUST be equal to the number of rows in the _ProductionMember_ table plus one.

-> Before accessing the members of a production, readers MUST ensure that it actually has members.
+> Before accessing the members of a production, readers MUST ensure that the production actually has members.

 ### _ProductionMember_ table